nigelmaxwee/myhtxrepo/README.md

 ```

 ## Step 2.
 Ensure Python is version 3.12
-This is mainly for compatibility with CatBoost
+This is mainly for compatibility with CatBoost <br>
 Download link: https://www.python.org/downloads/release/python-3124/
 ```
 python --version